DataBeast03/DataBeast/README.md

 Below are some personal projects that I've worked on in the past.
 More to come soon!

+NOTE:-
-**NOTE:** These projects are in chronological order, so newer projects appear first and older projects appear towards the bottom.
+These projects are in chronological order, so newer projects appear first and older projects appear towards the bottom.

 # Projects